kingsloi/philips-brothers-docs/README.md

 The purpose of this user guide is to provide instructional information on how to complete the most common tasks on the new Philips Brother website.

-Please do not hesitate to contact Kingsley at kingsley.raspe@googlemail.com if you have any other questions
+Please do not hesitate to contact Kingsley at kingsley.raspe@googlemail.com if you have any other questions.